ManiRajan1/ManiRajan1/README.md

 - ✅ Functional safety compliance

 🌱 **Currently Learning:**
-- GitHub Actions for Embedded Build & Test workflows
+- Infrastucture as Code for Embedded Build & Test workflows
-- Embedded DevOps practices
+- Best practices followed in Embedded system DevOps.
 - Operations for edge devices in **safety-critical environments**

 🤝 **Looking to Collaborate On:**